 Our aim is to provide a good service at all times.
 If you are dissatisfied with the service that you have received from our barristers or staff members please register your complaint by telephone or in writing.
 Click here for our contact details.

 If you are unhappy with the service you have received from a barrister in Chambers please telephone our senior clerk: Gary Goodger.
-If your complaint is about Mr. Goodger then please call the head of chambers: Bernard Richmond QC.
+If your complaint is about Mr. Goodger then please call the head of chambers: Bernard Richmond KC.

-Mr. Goodger (or Mr. Richmond QC) will discuss your complaint with you and every effort will be made to resolve the matter to your satisfaction.
+Mr. Goodger (or Mr. Richmond KC) will discuss your complaint with you and every effort will be made to resolve the matter to your satisfaction.
 If you are not satisfied with the resolution of the matter, you will be invited to submit your complaint in writing so that it can be investigated formally.
 The procedure for the investigation of written complaints is set out below.

 - Your name and contact details;